 At least 30 minutes of physical activity most days of the week can reduce blood pressure significantly.
 It’s vital to be consistent because if you stop working out, your blood pressure can increase once more.

-If you have slightly high blood pressure, exercise can help you side-step developing full-scale hypertension.
+If you have slightly high blood pressure, exercise can help keep you from developing full-scale hypertension.
 If you already have hypertension, consistent physical activity can bring your blood pressure down to safer levels.

 The greatest kinds of exercise to reduce blood pressure are hiking, jogging, biking, swimming or dancing.
 Talk to a personal trainer about developing an exercise program that best suits your specialized needs.